Wednesday, May 08, 2024

 (The owner, with some of the framed caricature illustrations)

 I'm drawing these by hand, but digitally, using my Wacom Cintiq.
 With the latest digital brushes, I can create India ink drawings and watercolor washes, which allows me to create artwork identical in appearance to things I created with traditional brushes, ink and bristol for years.
 This saves time and effort, (particularly versus packing and shipping physical art).
-I email the high resolution artwork to the client, and he has them printed at a top notch local print shop, and then matted and framed.
+I email the high resolution artwork to the client, and he has them printed at a top notch local printer, and then matted and framed.

 A couple of early reviews of the establishment: